Sovos-Compliance/csharp-script/README.md

 # csharp-code-evaluator
 Dynamically evaluate C# code

-This repo provides class CSharpExpression that allows the developer to run a C# expression dynamically with full access to a set of provided objects.
+This repo provides class CSharpExpression that allows the developer to run a C# expression(s) dynamically with full access to a set of externally provided objects.

 The usage is very simple.
-Just create a CSharpExpression object, add "outside" objects in its scope, and they become accesible to the expression.
+Just create a CSharpExpression object, add "outside" objects in its scope, and they become accesible to the expression(s) within.

-Example:
+All expressions contained within CSharpExpression share a "global" dynamic instance object where state can be kept between executions and effectively share data between expressions.

+Examples:

 The container program declares a class: